bori-the-analyst/bori-the-analyst/README.md

 ---

-I'm a data analyst with 4+ years turning messy business data into decisions that **actually** get made.
+I'm a data analyst with 4+ years turning messy business data into critical decisions.
 Notable background in sales analytics — cleaning data, transforming, building models, dashboards, automated reports, and communicating practical findings that influence strategic decisions which non-technical stakeholders can act on immediately.

 Currently deepening my stack into Python, ML, and end-to-end data pipelines as I transition into data science and ML engineering roles.